 - Click Update to save and apply the changes to your settings.

-That's it.
-Your teams can start collaborating using Zendesk and Jira.
+Your teams can now start collaborating using Zendesk and Jira.
 To find out how, see Using the Zendesk for Jira Cloud integration.

 Adding fields to the Jira app in Zendesk Support